 Women Love to Wear Men’s Watches

-While many collectors appreciate the feminine size and weight of the ladies line of Rolex watches, there is a significant demand among women for larger statement pieces, with many of them turning to men’s models such as the Submariner, GMT-Master, Day-Date, Milgauss, and even the massive Deepsea.
+While many collectors appreciate the feminine size and weight of the ladies’ line of Rolex watches, there is a significant demand among women for larger statement pieces, with many of them turning to men’s models such as the Submariner, GMT-Master, Day-Date, Milgauss, and even the massive Deepsea.
 Worn loosely like a bracelet or fitted to hug the wrist, the men’s line of Rolex watches looks just as suitable on women as it does on men.
-With famous women such as Jennifer Aniston, Sandra Bullock, and Charlize Theron stepping out with sports models on their wrist, the interest among women to wear men’s models is only expected to grow.
+With famous women such as Jennifer Aniston, Sandra Bullock, and Charlize Theron stepping out with sports models on their wrists, the interest among women to wear men’s models is only expected to grow.

 Lady Rolex